tanvirkhon/website-rebrand/README.md

 ## Usage

 The project is a dummy website made for the University of Minnesota Bootcamp.
-The files for this challenge are included and a free to edit.
+The files for this challenge are included and are free to edit.
 The images and CSS files for this project are included in the assets folder.

 ## Credits